 Witch, know thyself

 Know yourself, own your limits, and speak them.
-If you don’t know what you will and will not stand for, what you are willing to accept in your life, you are more likely to be taken advantage of.
-The more this happens, the more likely you are to be stuck in the victim role.
+If you don’t know what you will and won’t stand for in your life, you’re more likely to be taken advantage of.
+The more this happens, the more likely you’re to be stuck in the victim role.
 We teach people how to treat us.
 Be clear on what you want so you can clearly communicate that to others.

 You likely already know who and what is crossing your boundaries because it feels like shit.
-The challenge is being able to communicate what you what instead, and you can’t do this if you don’t know.
+The challenge is being able to communicate what you want instead, and you can’t do this if you don’t know.
 Spend some time reflecting on what behavior, situations, and treatment makes you feel uncomfortable and stressed.
 What needs to happen for you to feel respected (by both yourself and others) and relaxed instead?
-What is right for you?
+What’s right for you?

 Also, consider the relationships in your life.
-Are the people and situations you are currently invested in aligned with your values?
+Are the people and situations you’re currently invested in aligned with your values?
 Are they what you want to be spending your energy on?